-I’m one of those people with pale skin inherited from my Eastern European ancestors.
-My skin always looks light and with no make up, I tend to look tired around the eyes.
+I’m one of those people with pale skin, thanks to my Eastern European ancestors.
+My skin always looks light and with no makeup, I tend to look tired around the eyes.
 I’ve tried eyeliner, and while it does improve my looks, I have to wonder what’s in it.
-I decided I’d learn how to make your own eyeliner without all the chemicals and additives.
-Could it be done?
+I decided I’d learn how to make my own eyeliner without all the chemicals and additives.
+Can I accomplish it?
+You bet!

 First, let’s look at a really good reason to make your own.

-Eyeliner has been used for centuries to make the female face look more alluring.
+People have been using eyeliner to make the female face look more alluring for centuries.
 Egyptians were among the first to use kohl, antimony sulfide, on the eyes to make them stand out.
-In the middle ages, kohl was also used, but with lead applied to the face (among other very toxic ingredients) to make the face look more pale.
+In the middle ages, kohl was also used, but with lead applied to the face (among other very toxic ingredients) to make the face look paler.
 The kohl lining the eyes would then make them stand out more.

-When commercial eyeliner was first introduced, all sorts of things were added, such as thimerosal, preservatives, turpentine, lead, and aniline.
+With the introduction of commercial eyeliner, many chemical ingredients such as thimerosal, preservatives, turpentine, lead, and aniline were part of the recipes.
 Some companies never disclosed the ingredients, since it wasn’t required then.
 More recently, the FDA now requires the cosmetic industry to include ingredient lists in their products.
 This is better than nothing, but we know making our own always gives us better control over the ingredients!

 Let’s take a look at some of the simple ingredients in homemade eyeliner.

 There are two types of eyeliner you can make: those with water only and those that are a water and oil emulsion.
 Both can be used safely providing you are careful.
 There are no preservatives in these eyeliners and so can develop mold and bacteria quickly.
 I use a small clean spatula to scoop out a very small amount of the liner onto a saucer and keep the rest refrigerated.